julianchurchill/text-adventure/README.md

 Technical Tasks

-- New item action - add to inventory.
+- New item action - take item.
 This stops the model content having to leave items on the floor that the character would usually have picked up without an action.
-  - Make sure this will be backwards compatible with current behaviour - save files will have 'pick up' actions for items that will now be automatically picked up.
-So the original extra 'pick up' must be harmless and just fail silently since the user already has the item in their inventory.
   - Add deserialisation from model text and serialisation for action history.
   - Add to ItemActionFactory a new 'take item' action which returns a generic UserActionItemAction object that wraps an Action object - in this case specifically an TakeASpecificItemAction.
+Use a UserActionFactory to craete the Action object - don't use a RecordableActionFactory as this will add it to the action history and then the action will be done twice on load...
+  - Update model for app 1 to do this where appropriate - make sure this will be backwards compatible with current behaviour - save files will have 'pick up' actions for items that will now be automatically picked up.
+So the original extra 'pick up' must be harmless and just fail silently since the user already has the item in their inventory.
 - Max score needs to be a value specified in the model content text file.
 It is currently hard coded in BasicModel.java.
 - Smarter resume.
 Capture all the text from all the actions that took place in the current location - instead of playing all actions, ignoring text and reshowing the basic room description.
 Allows players to regain context much more easily - e.g. if they were in the middle of a conversation or half way through a puzzle.
+- Remove 'make exit visible' and swap use of it with 'change exit visibility'
+- Reword 'item use action' to 'item on use action' so it reads like the 'item on examine action' usage.

 Bugs